tamdaz/crygen/.github/ISSUE_TEMPLATE/suggest-a-new-functionnality.md

 ## Description

-A clear and concise description of what the bug is.
+A clear and concise description about your suggestion.

 ## Example(s)